lukehaas/Scrollify/README.md

 `setHeights`
 A boolean to define whether Scollify assigns a height to the sections.
 True by default.

+`overflowScroll`
+A boolean to define whether Scrollify will allow scrolling over overflowing content within sections.
+True by default.

 `before(index, sections)`
 A callback that is fired before a section is scrolled to.
 Arguments include the index of the section and an array of all section elements.